With beautiful beaches and good weather, it is easy to see why Cayman is regarded as an ideal place to retire, grow old and ultimately pass away.

 End-of-Life Medical Lawskeyboard_arrow_right

-The Health Care Decisions Act (2019) addresses the problem that healthcare providers and families face when a patient is too ill to communicate their treatment preferences.
+The Health Care Decisions Act (2022 Revision) addresses the problem that healthcare providers and families face when a patient is too ill to communicate their treatment preferences.
 The introduction of ‘Advance Health Care Directives’ by this law, commonly known as ‘living wills’, provides a legal framework to express your wishes regarding medical treatment while you are mentally competent, which should be followed by your physician.

 Read MoreWills, Probate & Inheritance Taxkeyboard_arrow_right